clowder-framework/CONSORT-frontend/README.md

 - Get file previews using method `getPreviewResources`
 - If the preview type is "thumbnail" or "pdf" the original pdf file with highlights and a PreviewDrawerLeft component is shown.

+4. Pdf Preview
+- The pdf file rendering with canvas highlights is done in this component.
+In `components/previewers/Pdf.js`
+- The content from the highlights json file is used to render this.
+- The highlights/content is rendered page py page using method `getPageHighlights`
+- The colors used for highlights for different statement (spirit/consort) is in `components/styledComponents/HighlightColors.js`
+- The labels for the sentences are placed on the sides/margin of the page next to the sentence.
+Theres a collision avoidance mechanism given that there can be multiple labels per sentence.
+From the testings, 3 labels per sentence can be shown without major rendering issues.

+5. PdfDrawerLeft component
+- This component drives the left side drawer.
+In file `childComponents/PreviewDrawerLeft`
+- Uses the data in highlights json file to render this